Last update: 19 March 2017

-The Collectionnite Gallery displays odd collectibles, from early Wunderkammers to contemporary collections, as well as studies on collecting habits and psychology.
-We use the term collectionnite, which in French refers to collectomania with the suffixe "-ite" specifically referring to the concept of desease.
+The Collectionnite Gallery displays various historical objects, mostly artificilia, from early Wunderkammers to contemporary collections, as well as documents on collecting habits, psychology of collecting, and material culture.
+We use the term collectionnite, which in French refers to collectomania (with the suffixe "-ite" specifically referring to the concept of desease).
 In The Tricottet Collection, its use is made less pathological with collectionnite becoming an object that sounds just like a marcassite, an ammonite or a meteorite.
 For our work on the curating aspects of metacollecting and on the concept of collection-object, see Mignan (2016).

 Drag the cursor over the thumbnail to display the full-size image.
 Drag the cursor over the full-size image to display the descriptive text.